Written by: Travis Smith, Director of Research, NRPA

 - Overall budget for your jurisdiction, also most likely available through your city or county’s website.

 Once you have these materials, you’re ready to sign up for PRORAGIS and get started.
-Go here, and if you’re the first person from your agency to use PRORAGIS, click on “Create a Login” and follow the prompts to create an account for your organization.
+If you’re the first person from your agency to use PRORAGIS, click on “Create a Login” and follow the prompts to create an account for your organization.
 If your agency has already used PRORAGIS, you’ll need to check with the account administrator from your agency to get added to the authorized users list.

 After you’ve either created your login or logged in using an existing agency account, you’ll be prompted to proceed either as a Small Agency or Large Agency.
 For new users to PRORAGIS, regardless of agency size, we recommend that you start by completing the Small Agency survey.
 This core set of questions is IDENTICAL in both surveys, and should you choose to come back later and input the extra data requested in the Large Agency Survey, the answers you’ve previously provided will transfer to your Large Agency response – how helpful is that!

 The Small Agency survey is compact, and should only take 1-2 hours to complete.
-And, best of all, completing this Small Agency survey (regardless of your agency’s size) before November 15 makes you eligible to win up to $2,000 in cash (get details)!
+And, best of all, completing this Small Agency survey (regardless of your agency’s size) before November 15 makes you eligible to win up to $2,000 in cash!

 Should you get hung up, or have any questions, NRPA staff are standing by to help.
 Please email us at email@example.com or use the “Live Help Online” feature at www.nrpa.org to chat with an NRPA Customer Service Representative.